widersky/wp-falcon-starter/README.md

 ## What's inside?

-* This theme uses ParcelJS as their bundler
+* This theme uses WebPack as their bundler
 * SCSS `(with atomic-design oriented structure)`
-* Bootstrap v4 grid `(optional, you can disable it in ./src/css/01-vendors/_vendors.import.scss)`
+* Simple SCSS Framework based on Flexbox model
-* Vanilla JavaScript with ES6 enabled features (Babel inside) such as ... (complete)
+* Vanilla JavaScript (Babel inside)

 ## What's **not** inside?